 Yes.
 PCMIS has an in-built function to fully manage group sessions, attendance, activity, outcomes and reporting on group therapy sessions.

 Yes.
 PCMIS has an in-built diary function so workers and supervisors can record clinical appointments and events (e.g. holidays, meetings etc.).
 Diary access can be shared between worker and supervisor accounts.
 Diaries can be managed by individual workers or by a central administration team.

 PCMIS is regularly updated to add new features, fix bugs and to incorporate any IAPT developments and Key Performance Indicator reporting updates.
 Updates are released approximately six times throughout the year and are included free of charge as part of the PCMIS support agreement.

 PCMIS automatically generates a wide range of reports including real-time customisable graphical reports.
 For more information, visit our ‘What is PCMIS’ page, or get in touch.

 “The Improving Access to Psychological Therapies (IAPT) programme supports the frontline NHS in implementing National Institute for Health and Clinical Excellence (NICE) guidelines for people suffering from depression and anxiety disorders.
 It was created to offer patients a realistic and routine first-line treatment, combined where appropriate with medication which traditionally had been the only treatment available.
-The programme was first targeted at people of working age but in 2010 was opened to adults of all ages.”
-(Taken from the NHS IAPT website, August 2016)

 No. PCMIS started as an IAPT system, but has developed over 10 years into a flexible system which can effectively support a full range of mental health services.
 See our ‘What is PCMIS’ page for more information.